 These are all, by definition, difficult and stressful activities.
 And I don’t see how one could ever do these things while relying on a crutch of delusionally positive beliefs.
 Sure, perhaps books like The Secret act as life preservers for people who are in such a dark and miserable place that they feel as though they’re constantly drowning.
 But the point of a life preserver is to keep you afloat.
-Eventually you have to learn to swim for shore yourself.
+Eventually, you have to learn to swim to shore.

-- I’m not even going to go into how preposterous or scientifically insane all of these claims are.
+- I’m not even going to go into how preposterous or scientifically insane Byrne’s claims are.
 That would likely require a whole ‘nother 3,000 word article by itself.↵

 - Nickerson, R. S. (1998).
 Confirmation bias: A ubiquitous phenomenon in many guises.
 Review of General Psychology, 2(2), 175.↵

-- The evolutionary explanation here is that thousands of years ago out on the savannah, you couldn’t afford to become distracted by the grass or willow trees or how there was more hair on your left arm than your right.
+- The evolutionary explanation here is that out on the savannah, you couldn’t afford to become distracted by the grass or willow trees or how there was more hair on your left arm than your right.
 You were thinking about food and your family and so you needed to be primed to notice food and your family.
-The confirmation bias evolved as a mental mechanism that helped keep us alive in extremely harsh primitive conditions.↵
+The confirmation bias evolved as a mental mechanism that helped keep us alive in extremely harsh, primitive conditions.↵

 - As Byrne puts it, “When you allow a thought of doubt to enter your mind, the law of attraction will soon line up one doubtful thought after another.
 The moment a thought of doubt comes, release it immediately.” (p.
 89)↵

 - I have one word for you: Theranos.↵

 - In many ways, Kanye West is the epitome of delusional positive thinking: narcissistic, totally self-absorbed, unbearable to be around, yet oddly successful despite himself.↵